 - 1. Attain admission in good standing to the University. - 2.
 Return the completed application and required supporting documents to the School of Nursing by the published deadlines. - 3.
 Complete all general education/ core curriculum courses. - 4.
 Must lack no more than a three hour elective in Area F. - 5.
 Must have a grade of C or higher in Area A, Area D, and Area F. - 6.
 Area F sciences must be completed within 5 years of projected admission.
 Testing is required for those applicants who completed these courses five years ago or longer.
 Remediation may be required. - 7.
-Earned a Grade Point Average (GPA) of 2.8/4.0.
+Earned a Grade Point Average (GPA) of 3.0/4.0.
 Admission is competitive.
-A GPA of 2.8 does not guarantee admission.
+A GPA of 3.0 does not guarantee admission.
 Calculation of GPA is based on grades in Area A, Area D, and Area F. If any of the applicable courses have been repeated, all attempts are included in this calculation. - 8.
-Successful completion of the Test of Essential Academic Skills (TEAS V) exam within the past two years with a minimum score at or above the national average at the time of testing.
+Successful completion of the Test of Essential Academic Skills (TEAS V) exam within the past two years with a minimum score of 70%.
 Scores must be received before the application deadline.
 Information and study guide are available at www.ATItesting.com.
 If testing at a site other than GSW, please select Georgia Southwestern State University when sending scores. - 9.
 Must not have been excluded from another nursing program for any reason, including but not limited to, academic misconduct, disruptive behavior, or program failure.
 A nursing course failure in another institution counts as a course failure at this institution.